apache/lucenenet/tags/Lucene.Net_2_0_0/README.txt

 DOCUMENTATION

-An MSDN style API documentation for Apache Lucene.Net exist.
+MSDN style API documentation for Apache Lucene.Net exists.
 Those can be found at this site: http://incubator.apache.org/lucene.net/docs/2.0/